-Problem 4.13.
-While speaking to a friend in Oslo, Norway, you learned that the current temperature there was $-23^{\circ}$ Celsius ( $-23^{\circ}$ C).
-After the phone conversation, you wanted to convert this temperature to Fahrenheit degrees °F, but you can not find a reference with the correct formulas.
-You then remember that the relationship between °F and °C is linear.
-Using this and knowledge that $32^{\circ}F = 0^{\circ}C$ and $212^{\circ}F = 100^{\circ}C$ , find an equation that computes Celsius temperature in terms of Fahrenheit temperature; i.e., an equation of the form C= "an expression involving only the variable F." Likewise, find an equation that computes Fahrenheit temperature in terms of Celsius temperature; i.e. an equation of the form F= "an expression involving only the variable C." How cold was it in Oslo in °F?
+Problem 4.10.
+While speaking on the phone to a friend in Oslo, Norway, you learned that the current temperature there was -23° Celsius (-23° C).
+After the phone conversation, you wanted to convert this temperature to Fahrenheit degrees °F, but you could not find a reference with the correct formulas.
+You then remembered that the relationship between °F and °C is linear.

+- (a) Using this and the knowledge that $32^{\circ}F = 0^{\circ}C$ and $212^{\circ}F = 100^{\circ}C$, find an equation that computes Celsius temperature in terms of Fahrenheit temperature; i.e., an equation of the form C= "an expression involving only the variable F." - (b) Likewise, find an equation that computes Fahrenheit temperature in terms of Celsius temperature; i.e. an equation of the form F= "an expression involving only the variable C." - (c) How cold was it in Oslo in °F?